Vancouver ski hills include Grouse, Mt. Seymour and Cypress. Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

 Lower Mainland Ski Hills | Snow Conditions Comparison | Cypress Bowl | Grouse Mountain | Mt.
 Seymour | Whistler-Blackcomb | Sasquatch Mountain | Manning Park Resort

-Right at the edge of the city, rising out from the ocean, are these three winter playgrounds set in the stunning North Shore Mountains.
+Right at the edge of the city, ringed by the calm waters of the Pacific ocean, are these three winter playgrounds set in the stunning North Shore Mountains.

-Further afield (and much larger and even more famous) is Whistler Blackcomb, arguably one of the finest ski resorts on the planet.
-People come from all around the world to ski Whistler’s slopes.
+Further afield (and much larger and even more famous) is Whistler Blackcomb, one of the finest ski resorts in the world.
+People come from around the world to ski Whistler’s slopes.

 In the opposite direction, up at the edge of the Fraser Valley, is Sasquatch Mountain Resort (which until 2017 was called Hemlock).

 And finally, even further away is Manning Park.
-Manning is a three-hour drive from Vancouver, so definitely not a Vancouverite’s first choice for skiing, but convenient for people living (or visiting) in the farther reaches of the Fraser Valley (like past Chilliwack).
+Manning is a three-hour drive from Vancouver, so definitely not a typical Vancouverite’s first choice for skiing.
+It’s convenient, though, for people living (or visiting) in the farther reaches of the Fraser Valley (like past Chilliwack).

-Manning Park Resort is also a good place to ski for people wanting an overnight trip, or something different from the local hills that’s closer than the Okanagan.
+Manning Park Resort is also a good place to ski if you’re on an overnight trip to the area, or seeking something different from the local hills but don’t want to drive to the Okanagan to ski the slopes there.

 How is Each Ski Hill Different?

-The Lower Mainland’s various ski hills are all great in their own special ways.
+The Lower Mainland’s various ski hills are all great in their own unique ways.
 Some are larger and others smaller.
-Some are also more modern, less modern, either more or less crowded, cheaper, more expensive, better for beginners, better for expert skiers and with differing average quantities and qualities of snow.
+Some are also more modern, less modern, either more or less crowded, cheaper, more expensive.
+There’s choice for all level of skiers, from beginners to expert skiers, and with differing average quantities and qualities of snow.

 See below for details about each location.
 Or, to learn about the ski conditions, see our article about Vancouver Ski Hills & Snow Conditions.